-The Company may have continuing involvement in the financial assets that are transferred to an SPE, regardless of whether the transfer was accounted for as a sale or a secured borrowing, which may take several forms, including, but not limited to, recourse and guarantee arrangements and beneficial interests (i.e., the rights to receive all or portions of specified cash inflows received by an SPE, including, but not limited to, senior and subordinated shares of interest, principal, or other cash inflows to be "passed through" or "paid-through" and residual interests, whether in the form of debt or equity) as recorded on the Company's consolidated statement of financial condition at fair value.
-The carrying value and maximum exposure as of June 30, 2021 resulting from agreements to provide support to SPEs is included in the section titled 'Non-consolidated VIEs'.
+The Company may have continuing involvement in the financial assets that are transferred to an SPE, which may take several forms, including, but not limited to, recourse and guarantee arrangements and beneficial interests in the transferred assets.
+Beneficial interests, which are valued at fair value, include rights to receive all or portions of specified cash inflows received by an SPE, including, but not limited to, senior and subordinated shares of interest, principal, or other cash inflows to be "passed through" or "paid through" and residual interests, whether in the form of debt or equity.
+The carrying value and maximum exposure as of June 30, 2022 resulting from agreements to provide support to SPEs is included in the section titled 'Nonconsolidated VIEs'.